fyrox-book/fyrox-book.github.io/src/fyrox/introduction/philosophy_and_goals.md

 ## Performance

 Game engine usually built using system-level programming languages, that provides peak performance levels.
 Fyrox is not an exception.
-One if its design
+One if its design goals is to provide high levels of performance by default, leaving an opportunity for adding custom solutions for performance-critical places.

 ## Ease of use